Robot-Specific Blocks#

 go to object - Turns and drives the VR Rover to the selected object.

-stop driving - Stops all rover movement.
+stop driving - Stops the VR Rover’s movement.

 Settings